Implementation is initiation and completion of action to accomplish the defined goals and optimal wellness of the client.

 Teaching is an important implementation method used to present correct principles, procedures and techniques of health care to the clients and to inform clients about their health status

 The nurse is responsible for assessing the learning needs of clients and is accountable for the quality of education delivered.

-To achieve the therapeutic goals for the client, the nurse initiates interventions to compensate
+To achieve the therapeutic goals for the client, the nurse initiates interventions to compensate for adverse reactions.

 Uses precautionary or preventive measures in providing care.